iolivares-stratio/DiscoveryBook-ui-readme/README.md

 * The second is the best option because we can play with the git infrastructure.
         - For this we need to have git installed on the pc.
         - We create a parent folder and inside it 2 children: front and back.
-        - We go into the front folder and check that it is empty with the following command:
+        - We go into the front folder and check that it is empty.

->``ls -la``
         - To clone the repository we use the command:

 >``git clone git@github.com:Stratio/governance-dashboards-drive-ui.git``